-Thus, 3D scaffolds with autologous adipose-derived stem cells have been proposed for breast tissue engineering, as the strategy should be to properly place the device and to fill it with autologous fat tissue in some sessions.
+Thus, 3D scaffolds with autologous adipose-derived stem cells have been proposed for breast tissue engineering, as the strategy should be to appropriately place the device and to fill it with autologous fat tissue over a few sessions.

-The customized porous structure filled with autologous fat tissue should be able to maintain the breast shape as well as its natural consistency.
+The customised porous structure filled with autologous fat tissue should be capable of maintaining the breast shape, as well as its natural consistency.

-Further technical improvements (i.e., Stromal Vascular Fraction derived growth factors) will be also taken into consideration.
+Further technical improvements (i.e. stromal vascular fraction derived growth factors) will be also taken into consideration.

-For this reason, an integration of the basic concepts of regenerative medicine with advanced technologies (i.e., additive manufacturing), image capture and analysis techniques should potentially lead to the design of 3D scaffolds with tailored architectural features and properties for breast tissue regeneration.
+For this reason, an integration of the basic concepts of regenerative medicine with advanced technologies (i.e. additive manufacturing), image capture, and analysis techniques should potentially lead to the design of 3D scaffolds with tailored architectural features and properties for breast tissue regeneration.

-In brief, 3D virtual models of breast may be generated starting from medical scans (i.e., computed tomography – CT, magnetic resonance imaging – MRI) and 3D porous structures can be fabricated by fused deposition modeling – FDM/3D fiber deposition, layer-by-layer, according to specific lay-down patterns.
+In brief, 3D virtual models of the breast may be generated starting from medical scans (i.e. computed tomography (CT), magnetic resonance imaging (MRI)) and 3D porous structures can be fabricated by fused deposition modelling (FDM/3D) fibre deposition, layer-by-layer, according to specific lay-down patterns.

-In this context, to design innovative systems, the research may clearly benefit from the development of advanced technologies [17] and methodologies of analysis [18]-[21] in different fields, as well as from the engineering of biomaterials [22], [23] and 3D porous structures with enhanced and tailored properties for tissue regeneration [24][25],
+In this context, to design innovative systems, the research may clearly benefit from the development of advanced technologies [17] and methodologies of analysis [18]-[21] in different fields, as well as from the engineering of biomaterials [22], [23] and 3D porous structures with enhanced and tailored properties for tissue regeneration [24], [25].

-Accordingly, the aim of the current study was to design 3D additively manufactured poly(ε-caprolactone) scaffolds with different architectures (i.e., lay-down patterns).
+Accordingly, the aim of the current study was to design 3D additively manufactured poly(ε-caprolactone) scaffolds with different architectures (i.e. lay-down patterns).

-Preliminary mechanical and biological analyses were carried out to analyze the effect of the lay-down pattern on the performances of the manufactured structures.
+Preliminary mechanical and biological analyses were carried out to analyse the effect of the lay-down pattern on the performances of the manufactured structures.

 materials and methods

-Poly(ε-caprolactone) (PCL, CAPA 6500, Mw = 50,000) pellets were employed and 3D scaffolds (length L of 7.0 mm, width W of 7.0 mm, height H0 of 8.0 mm) were fabricated by fused deposition modeling (FDM)/3D fiber deposition technique, using an extrusion-based system.
+Poly(ε-caprolactone) (PCL, CAPA 6500, Mw = 50,000) pellets were employed and 3D scaffolds (length L of 7.0 mm, width W of 7.0 mm, height H of 8.0 mm) were fabricated by FDM/3D fibre deposition technique, using an extrusion-based system.

-Pellets were heated to 100 °C and 3D scaffolds were built layer by layer as the molten PCL was extruded/injected through a needle with an inner diameter of 300 µm.
-PCL.
+The pellets were heated to 100 °C and the 3D scaffolds were built layer by layer, as the molten PCL was extruded/injected through a needle with an inner diameter of 300 µm.

-PCL filaments were deposited according to three sequences of stacking (i.e., lay-down patterns) (0/90°, 0/60/120° and 0/45/90/135°).
+The PCL filaments were deposited according to three sequences of stacking (i.e. lay-down patterns) (0/90°, 0/60/120° and 0/45/90/135°).

-A filament distance and a slice thickness of 650 µm and 280 µm were employed, respectively.
+A filament distance and a slice thickness of 650 and 280 µm were employed, respectively.
 Further process parameters were: extrusion pressure of 5 bar, deposition speed of 10 mm/s, screw velocity of 30 rpm.

-Three different lay-down patterns were adopted maintaining a constant filament distance (i.e., center-to-center distance) of 650 μm.
+Three different lay-down patterns were adopted that maintained a constant filament distance (i.e. centre-to-centre distance) of 650 μm.
 Thus, different pore geometries were obtained.

-Mechanical compression tests were carried out on the manufactured scaffolds at a cross-head speed of 1 mm/min up to a strain of 0.4 mm/mm, using an INSTRON 5566 testing machine.
+Mechanical compression tests were carried out on the manufactured scaffolds at a cross-head speed of 1 mm/min, up to a strain of 0.4 mm/mm, using an INSTRON 5566 testing machine.

-The “apparent” stress (σ) and strain (ε) were calculated as reported below [25], [26]:
+The apparent stress (σ) and strain (ε) were calculated as reported below [25], [26]: